 BA (Macquarie), PhD (Sydney), FASSA, FAHMS

 Professor Jane Hall established the Centre for Health Economics Research and Evaluation (CHERE) in 1990 and remained as its Director until 2012.
 She remains within CHERE as a member of the senior executive.
 She has worked across many areas of health economics, including health technology assessment, measurement of quality of life, health workforce and comparative policy analysis.
 Her current research interests encompass the evaluation of health policy and the design of funding mechanisms to improve health system performance.
 She has a long standing commitment to the use of economic analysis in policy and has been an active member of numerous policy committees and working parties.
-She is currently a Board member of the NSW Bureau of Health Information, and a member of the Independent Hospital Pricing Authority.
+She is currently a member of the Independent Hospital Pricing Authority.

 Jane Hall, Kees van Gool.
 Ageing, entitlement and funding health care.
 In Population and Ageing and Australia’s Future.
 Ed J Piggott, I McDonald and H Kendig.
 ANU Press 2016.